 The Importance of Breaks When Working Remotely

-Over the last year, many of us have become very familiar with remote working, whether we had prior experience with it or not.
+Over the last year and a half, many of us have become very familiar with remote working, whether we had prior experience with it or not.
 By now, we might consider ourselves experts at this whole “working away from the office” lark.

-However, as we become more relaxed into the new remote working regime and it increasingly becomes the (oh no, I’m going to use the dreaded phrase) ‘new normal’, sometimes this means we can start to develop poor habits.
+However, as those of us who aren't heading back to the office become more relaxed into the new remote working regime and it increasingly becomes the (oh no, I’m going to use the dreaded phrase) ‘new normal’, sometimes this means we can start to develop poor habits.